Relationship

 You laugh on asphalt

-I would be blind if I could not ever touch you
+I would gladly go blind if I could not see you

 Over the hot dessert